Olive Oil and Skin Care

 The benefits of Olive oil in skin care have been known for thousands of years, in Egypt it was being sold for Cosmetic uses as far back as 1500 BC.

-Before soap was ever invented the Egyptians used Olive Oil to clean themselves.
+Long before soap was ever invented the Egyptians used Olive Oil to cleanse themselves.

-To do this they spread the oil on their skin, and when the dirt got stuck they would simply scrap it off.
+The way they did this was by spreading the oil on their skin, the dirt would get stuck to their skin and then they would simply scrap it off.

-The Romans also used this oil on their skin, they used it to protect the athlete’s skin from the sun as well as using it for moisturizers and massage oils.
+The Romans also used this oil on their skin, it was used to protect athlete’s skin from the sun, but it was not limited to the athletes as the Romans new the benefit of using it for moisturizers and massage oils.

 Cleopatra is known to haven taken baths with olive oil leaving her skin smooth and shiny.